ropensci/cyphr/README.md

 cyphr::encrypt(saveRDS(iris, "myfile.rds"), key)
 ```

-Then to decrypt the a file to feed into a file consuming command, wrap it in `cyphr::decrypt`:
+Then to decrypt the a file to feed into a file consuming command, wrap it in `cyphr::decrypt`

 ```r